vikdotdev/ai-ruleset-manager/README.md

 To test the project, run `./scripts/test`.
 Run specific test file with `./scripts/test build-01-basic`.

 ## 🗺️ Roadmap
+- Include full rule-name in built template
 - Shell completions
 - More comprehensive tests with combination of features (comments + deep nesting + rules from various databases)
 - Better folder structure semantics
+  - Search for rules in `rules/<database/*.md`